abhay-ramesh/pushduck/.github/pull_request_template.md

 ## 🙏 **Thank You!**

-Thanks for contributing to next-s3-uploader!
+Thanks for contributing to pushduck!
 Your changes help make file uploads easier for everyone. 🚀